To preface my algorithms page I decided to write down some of my rules for getting along in this life .

 My son, David, and I published an encryption algorithm which allows multiple messages to be encrypted in one transmission, each message having its own passphrase.
 Our algorithm is based on Ron Rivest's Chaffing and Winnowing scheme and also Rivest's package algorithm.
 Our method, called MMPC for Multi-Message Package Chaffing, has some unusual applications.
 One could, for example, send the same file to several recipients but with different passphrases for each so that each recipient would not only see a different message, but no one but the sender would know that there was more than one message contained in the file.
 Or the sender could put two messages in one file, the intended message and a fake one, so that if the "password" was demanded, the sender could reveal the password paired with the fake message to satisfy the person or authority demanding to see the contents of the message.

 I took an online course on Bitcoins, only because I was interested in the technology of decentralization.
 The block-chain used by Bitcoin has a couple of nice schemes for ensuring that the chain has not been modified, and that may lead to other uses of the chain technology, besides as a crypto-currency.
-With the "other uses" in mind, I wrote a program that uses Bitcoin's Merkle tree scheme and the combining of each block's hash with its successor's head to keep a running hash.
+With the "other uses" in mind, I wrote a program that uses Bitcoin's Merkle tree scheme and the combining of each block's hash with its predecessor's head to keep a running hash.
 The chain's head hash, typically 256 bits, can serve as a sentinel that the chain has not been modified.
 Here is my Ruby implementation of a Bitcoin-like block chain and here it is in Python.

 I like to dabble in number theory and encryption.
 If you do, too, or even if you are only interested in seeing how things like testing a number to see if it is prime, or perhaps finding the multiplicative inverse of a number work, take a look at my number theory library in Ruby or number theory module in Haskell or number theory module in Python code.